Get Started on Your Graduate Degree Online Today!

 GR 8633 Climate Change 3

-Capstone Course and Comprehensive Exam
+Capstone Course Project

 The capstone project course (WFA 8763) is designed for students to apply their knowledge and skills gained from their successful completion of the major required courses in the M.S. in Conservation Education degree program.
 Students will seek out an organization that is involved with conservation education to develop a short-term partnership.
 During the partnership, students will evaluate the organization’s conservation education program, identify a need, and develop and deliver a tailored conservation education project to the conservation organization.